astronomer/docs/learn/airflow-setup-teardown.md

 ## Defining Setup/Teardown relationships

 After designating tasks as setup or teardown tasks you need to define a relationship between them.
-There are two ways to do this:
+There are three ways to do this:

 - Use the `setups` argument in the `.as_teardown()` method
 - Directly link the setup and teardown tasks with a traditional dependency, for example by using a bit-shift operator (`>>`)
+- When using `@setup` and `@teardown` decorators, Airflow can infer the setup/teardown relationship if you provide the called object of the setup task as an argument to the teardown task

 In most cases how to set Setup/Teardown relationship is a matter of personal preference.
 If you are using `@setup` and `@teardown` decorators you cannot use the `setups` argument.